Honors and Awards

-This medal was founded by James C. Shannon, Jr., C’195O, to honor the memory of Dr. Michael Barrette, C’195O, D’1954.
-It is awarded annually to the pre-medical or pre-dental student whose academic record is outstanding and who by his co-curricular activities and interests has contributed to the educational goals of the College.
+This medal was founded by James C. Shannon, Jr. (C’1950) to honor the memory of Dr. Michael Barrette, (C’1950, D’1954).
+It is awarded annually to the pre-medical or pre-dental student whose academic record is outstanding and whose co-curricular activities and interests hav contributed to the educational goals of the College.

 The Biology Medal

 This medal was founded by the Biology majors of the class of 1955 in tribute to the more than sixty years of devoted teaching by Reverend Arthur A. Coniff, S.J., Professor William T. Taylor, and Professor Richard J. Weber.
 The medal is to be awarded by the department each year to the senior Biology student who has exhibited the greatest degree of industry, perseverance, leadership, maturity, and promise in the field.

 The Annabelle Bonner Medal

 This award is named in memory of the mother of Edward J. Ingebretsen, Professor Emeritus of English.
 It is awarded to the graduating senior in any major whose work in creative short fiction demonstrates technical skill and promise in the art of the short story or narrative.